 A: Maximum 12.
 Minimum 6.

-Q: What kind of computer equipment or software do I need for the online course after the 2 weeks in Barcelona?
+Q: What kind of computer equipment or software do I need for the online component?

 A: You just need Internet access.
-The 'classroom' is on Moodle, a very user-friendly virtual learning environment.
+The course content is on Moodle, a very user-friendly virtual learning environment.
 You receive a password then you can access the course documents and the discussion board.
 No special software!
 But a decent, reliable Internet connection is important.